adriangohjw/adriangohjw.github.io/_posts/2021-09-28-improve-database-view-performance-with-materialized-view.md

 <b>2.
 Efficiency improvement is negligible</b>

-Not all Views are created equally - some are much more expensive because of their logic.
+Not all Views are created equally - some are more expensive than others due to their logic, as mentioned above.

 In addition, query speed depends on the size of the data source you are querying from.